-This article describes Cumulative Update package 6 (CU6) (build number: 14.0.3025.34) for SQL Server 2017.
-This update contains fixes that were released after the initial release of SQL Server 2017.
+This article describes Cumulative Update package 6 (CU6) for SQL Server 2017.
+This update contains fixes that were released after the initial release of SQL Server 2017 and updates the SQL Server and Analysis services components to the following builds:

 All distributions (including RHEL 7.3 and 7.4) that use the latest available Pacemaker package 1.1.18-11.el7 introduce a behavior change for the start-failure-is-fatal cluster setting when its value is false.
 This change affects the failover workflow.
 If a primary replica experiences an outage, the cluster is expected to failover to one of the available secondary replicas.
 Instead, users will notice that the cluster keeps trying to start the failed primary replica.
 If that primary never comes online (because of a permanent outage), the cluster never fails over to another available secondary replica.